easycoder/easycoder.github.io/resources/md/examples.md

 To use Storyteller all you need is to copy a short `index.html` file to your server and provide the topics as described.
 This is all covered by the documentation on the [Storyteller website](https://easycoder.github.io/examples/storyteller).

 Storyteller is written in ~ec~; its source code is in the [Storyteller repository](https://github.com/easycoder/storyteller).

+## I Wanna Show You (IWSY)

+IWSY is a web app for building slideshows and presentations that can be embedded in any web page or run from the IWSY app in the same way as from PowerPoint.
+The emphasis is less on providing elaborate static slides and more in manipulating text and images to provide an experience midway between a PowerPoint presentation and a video.
+Text can be panned, zoomed and color-changed and images can have a "Ken Burns" effect, so it's possible to create a show where the screen is never quite static but still offers the user the option to step through manually.

+IWSY presentations are JSON files that are created edited in the IWSY editor and then run by the presentation engine, a single JavaScript file.

+See the [IWSY website](https://iwannashowyou.com); the source is in the [EasyCoder repository](https://easycoder.github.io) in the `iwsy` directory.

 ## The Game of Life /SHOW-LIFE/